42% Households in NI are affected by fuel poverty

 Northern Ireland has the highest level of fuel poverty in the UK and one of the highest in the European Union, with current estimates indicating that 42% of households are affected.

 Fuel poverty is a problem that has severe consequences.
 These include restricted use of heating, cold and damp homes, debts on utility bills and a reduction of household expenditure on other essential items.
 In addition, fuel poverty is not only associated with excess winter deaths, but with a wide range of physical and mental health illnesses, such as depression, asthma and heart disease (Marmot Review, 2011).
+Each year, an average of around 25,000 more people in the UK die during winter than in summer.
+Most of these excess winter deaths are attributable to a combination of indoor and outdoor cold, with fewer excess winter deaths occurring in homes that are well heated and insulated (Wilkinson et al., 2011).
+Across the regions of the UK, the rate of fuel poverty is at its greatest by far in Northern Ireland.

 The main reason for this is a combination of our climate, lower incomes, higher fuel price and a high dependence on oil.
 In Northern Ireland oil is the most common home heating fuel.
 Around 68% of households use oil and this rises to over 80% of households in rural areas.
 This over-dependence on one unregulated fuel means fuel poverty initiatives in Northern Ireland need to address a unique set of challenges which do not exist in other regions of the UK.